Thesis Statement: Definition, Types, and Writing Guide

 You’ll need to narrow it down to something like: “What were the motivations behind the American Revolution?” or “How did the American Revolution affect British-American relations?”

 This is where you’ll start to form your thesis statement.
-After doing some research, you may find that the original idea you had about your topic has changed.
-That’s okay!
-Your thesis statement should be flexible and adapt as you learn more about your topic.
+After reviewing available source material, you may find that the original concept you had about your subject has changed.
+That’s okay.
+Your central claim should be flexible and adapt as you learn more through your analysis.

-Once you’ve done some research, you should have a better idea of what you want to focus on.
-For example, if you’re writing about “How did the American Revolution affect British-American relations?” you might want to focus only on the economic effects of the Revolution.
+Once you’ve completed your research, you’ll have a better understanding of your focus.
+For example, if your subject is “How did the American Revolution affect British-American relations?” you might decide to narrow your attention to the economic effects of the Revolution.

-5) Make sure the topic you chose is worthwhile to write about
+5) Make sure the subject you chose is worthwhile to write about

-Such topics often lead to thesis statements that are either too vague or too simplistic.
-If your thesis is too vague, it isn’t easy to prove.
+Such subjects often lead to thesis statements that are either too vague or too simplistic.
+If your central claim is too vague, it isn’t easy to prove.
 If it’s too simplistic, it doesn’t give you enough to write about.

 6) Narrow down that one specific aspect